patsul12/JobSearch/README.md

 # Job Search

 An app designed to make it easier to keep your job search organized.
 Track applications, resumes, and cover letters easily.
-Add interview post-mortems and generate reposts relevant to improving your job search
+Add interview post-mortems and generate reports relevant to improving your job search

 ## Basic Installation